ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 With (1) and (2), we have that
 {{dm}}\sum_i C_i \leq \sum_i (I_{i - 1} - I_{i}) = I_0 - I_n = 2n - 1{{md}}
 Therefore, the number of comparisons are bounded by {{im}}2n{{mi}}.
-(As math and computer science treats indices differently, some inconsequential tidyness is sacrificed for the sake of bridging the two languages.)
+(As math and computer science treat indices differently, some tidyness is sacrificed for the sake of bridging the two languages.)

 The intuition here is that the more you compare in the {{im}}i^{\mathrm{th}}{{mi}} iteration, the less you need to compare in